sturtus/monsteradayfg/README.md

 Add entries in the input/npcs.txt file using the format specified in the PAR5E documentation.

 ### Tokens
 Add tokens with clear lowercase names in the input/tokens folder.
-Each token should use the base template token-template.psd.
+Each token should use the base template pog_base01.psd.

 TBD: resolution.